During the online applications, applicants will be asked to submit an acceptance letter to the system. Late submissions will not be accepted.

 English Proficiency Exam for Exchange Programs (EPEEP) for all applicants takes place after the online application period has ended.
 It is obligatory to take EPEE.

-EPEEPis valid for two consecutive years and students who have taken the exam in the previous 2 years may apply with a previous score.
-This needs to be indicated on the application document.
-However, students are allowed to take the EPEEP only once every academic year and those who have already taken the EPEEP in the same academic year for another exchange program will not be able to take the exam again.
+EPEEP is valid for two consecutive years and students who have taken the exam in the previous 2 years may apply with a previous score.
+This needs to be indicated on the online application.
+However, students are allowed to take the EPEEP only once a year.

-50% of CGPA and 50% of the EPEEP score are taken into account in electing prospective Mevlana students.
+According to the regulations of the Turkish National Agency, 50% of CGPA and 50% of the English language test score are taken into account in electing prospective Erasmus students.

 Besides, before calculating the 50% of the CGPA, a coefficient is applied on the CGPA according to the applicants' study cycle and semester information as below:

 CGPA of the related department's students in the same semester with the applicant: 2.89 Ratio: 3.15/2.89 = 1.09 25*+1.09=26.09 Overall Erasmus application score: 3.15x26.09 = 82.18 olarak belirlenir.

 *the convergent factor to calculate 50% of the CGPA = 25